How do you know if you’ve got real pearls?

-** Why are these called guidelines and not rules?
-Because, as I mentioned above, fake pearls are getting better and better.
-Glass core fakes may be heavy and also feel cold.
-Fakes are now even being made with slight flaws and texture.
+The pearl identifying tips above are guidelines, not rules.
+As I mentioned above, fake pearls are getting better and better.
+Fake pearls with glass cores are heavier and may also feel cold.
+Fake pearls are now even being made with slight flaws and texture!

 As a last resort, you could try the vinegar test.
-If you only have one pearl, I wouldn’t recommend this as the test can damage the pearl.
-However, if you have a full strand, you might decide it is worth risking one of them.
+If you only have one pearl, I wouldn’t recommend this as the test will damage the pearl.
+However, if you have a full strand, you might decide it’s worth risking one of them.

-The vinegar test is exactly what it sounds like.
-The acetic acid in vinegar will react with the calcium carbonate in the nacre of the pearl.
-Put a drop of vinegar on the pearl or submerge the pearl in a small cup of vinegar.
-If you can see bubbles forming from the reaction, your pearls are authentic.
+To try it for yourself, put a drop of vinegar on the pearl or submerge the pearl in a small cup of vinegar.
+If you can see bubbles forming from the release of carbon dioxide in the chemical reaction, your pearls are authentic.